dmichulke/hungarian/README.md

 - plain clojure
 - kind of didactic (general algorithm according to wikipedia article, zero assignment follows https://community.topcoder.com/tc?module=Static&d1=tutorials&d2=maxFlow

+It's disadvantages are:

+- it's alpha (first shot, just carved out of one of my projects)
+- no testing
+- it's not the fastest (O(N^5) or something)
+- there is no clojar available right now

 ## Usage

 ;> (minimize t1)

 ;; {:cost 107, :assignments {0 0, 1 1, 2 3, 3 2}}

-You can use minimize-rectangle for non (nxn) matrices.
+You can use minimize-rectangle for non (NxN) matrices.

 ## License